markojaa4/portfolio/DotNet/Angles/README.md

 # Angles

-A .NET Framework console application that performs simple on angles.
+A .NET Framework console application that performs operations on angles.